Tuition & Financial AidMilitary and veterans' benefits.

-NOTE: Forever GI Bill – Harry W. Colmery Veterans Educational Assistance Act, effective August 2017.
+NOTE: Forever GI Bill – Harry W. Colmery Veterans Educational Assistance Act, signed into law August 2017.
 The new Forever GI Bill offers significant changes to veterans’ education benefits.
 For example, it expands the number of veterans eligible to use the GI Bill to include National Guardsmen, Reservists and those who received a Purple Heart post-9/11.
 It also eliminates the previous 15-year time limit for veterans who left active duty on or after January 1, 2013.
 The Forever GI Bill requires applicants to have 90 days of active duty after September 10, 2001.
 Find out more at https://benefits.va.gov/gibill/forevergibill.asp.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered through Veterans Affairs is available at the official U.S. government website at www.benefits.va.gov/gibill.

 Because WGU’s tuition rates are quite modest, most education benefits will generally be more than cover the full cost of tuition, fees, and books.

 After you are admitted to WGU, your Enrollment Counselor can direct you to WGU’s Military Support department for specific instructions on completing the necessary paperwork.